A naturopath's advice for reasoning with vaccine deniers

-The pandemic hit home for Alan Christianson, a Phoenix-based naturopathic practitioner, a few weeks ago when he learned that one of his practice’s patients had died from COVID-19.
+The pandemic hit home for Alan Christianson, a board-certified endocrinologist and naturopathic medicine practitioner based in Phoenix, a few weeks ago when he learned that one of his practice’s patients had died from COVID-19.
 She was in her 70s and unvaccinated.
 “Everyone at the clinic loved her,” Christianson told me.
 “She was always well dressed and articulate and always eager to hear about the affairs of everyone’s lives and whose kids are doing what and just is such a joy to be around.”

 Even though Christianson wasn’t treating Sandra (a pseudonym) personally, he knew she paid attention to his work, and her death convinced him that he and his colleagues needed to do better in communicating the facts about vaccines.
 “I really took it as a personal failure for not doing a good enough job educating people about this.
 People are dying unnecessarily.
 The vaccines work and those who are hospitalized and dying, they don’t have to be anymore, and it’s just a tragedy,” he says.
 “I don’t even see them as dying from the virus.
 I see them as dying from disinformation.”